UNC-Libraries-data/OnTheBooks/index.md

 * Lorin Bruckner, Text Analysis and Visualization Expert
 * Sarah Carrier, Content expert and Outreach

-From the Department of History
+From the Department of History:
 * William Sturkey, Disciplinary Scholar